 - Details of savings and investments, for example share certificates, Premium Bonds and pension plan statements

-If you use online banking, then we suggest you print out some copies of the relevant information.
+If you use online banking, print out copies of the relevant information.

-Setting up ‘power of attorney’ is also a good idea if you’re expecting a long period where you are unable to make decisions yourself, for example if you’re suffering from a degenerative terminal illness.
+Setting up ‘power of attorney’ is a good idea if you’re expecting a long period where you are unable to make decisions yourself, for example if you’re suffering from a degenerative terminal illness or you know that dementia runs in your family.

 Power of attorney is an official arrangement where you grant someone the formal ability to act on your behalf, and do things like set up accounts or pay bills for you.
-When the end of the road is in sight, handing a friend your car keys can make the final stretch less stressful for all involved.
-However, this must be done before you’ve lost the last of your marbles – otherwise, someone trying to take care of you will need to apply to court to be appointed as a deputy.
-This can be expensive and the court may not appoint the person you would have preferred.
+When the end of the road is in sight, having someone you trust to deal with these things can make the final stretch less stressful for all involved.
+You must set up power of attorney whilst you’re still in a sound mental state – otherwise, someone trying to take care of you will need to apply to court to be appointed as a deputy.
+This can be expensive and drawn-out, and is something you want to avoid.

 Your will is how you divide up your estate (which is everything you own that has economic value, from your money to your house to your car) in the way that you want, rather than the way the court decides.
-For example, if your arch-enemy also happens to be your twin sister then it is likely that you might want to leave her nothing more than a single mouldy sock, or perhaps your man-eating pet rhinoceros – but the courts may award her everything you owned if you didn’t leave a will telling them not to, simply because she was a close relative.
+For example, if your arch-enemy also happens to be your twin sister then it is likely that you might want to leave her nothing.
+However, the courts may award her everything you owned if you didn’t leave a will telling them not to, simply because she was a close relative.

 This is, obviously, among the most important pieces of information to leave your loved ones.
 As well as saying which beneficiaries get what, you also need to make clear a few things.